suschuk24/budget-tracker/README.md

 * WHEN the user inputs an expense or deposit
 * THEN they will receive a notification that they have added an expense or deposit
 * WHEN the user reestablishes an internet connection
-* THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updatedt
+* THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated

 ## License:
 For more information about licenses, please visit: